cujojs/curl/README.md

 	  plugin has a custom configuration.
 	* Paths can now be objects like packages and can have all of the same properties, except `main`, i.e. `location` (or `path`), `config`, `name`.
+	* Fixes an issue in node on windows wherein C: was seen as a web protocol.
+	* Updated READMEs in the plugin and loader folders.
 * 0.7.6
 	* Adds compatibility with dojo 1.8 and 1.9, including the ability to provide `has` configuration via `curl.config()`.
 (Requires use of the